Can Masturbating Induce A Period? | Unraveling Myths

 What Should I Know About My Menstrual Cycle and Masturbation?

-It’s essential to recognize that while masturbation is a natural and healthy activity, it doesn’t affect your menstrual cycle’s timing.
+It’s essential to recognize that while masturbation is a natural and healthy activity, it doesn’t control your menstrual cycle’s timing.
 Understanding your cycle helps in managing symptoms better, while enjoying masturbation as part of sexual health.

 Conclusion – Can Masturbating Induce A Period?